metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `contour` (Attributes) Contour specifies deployment-time settings for the Contourpart of the installation, i.e. the xDS server/control planeand associated resources, including things like replica countfor the Deployment, and node placement constraints for the pods. (see [below for nested schema](#nestedatt--spec--contour))
+- `contour` (Attributes) Contour specifies deployment-time settings for the Contour part of the installation, i.e. the xDS server/control plane and associated resources, including things like replica count for the Deployment, and node placement constraints for the pods. (see [below for nested schema](#nestedatt--spec--contour))
-- `envoy` (Attributes) Envoy specifies deployment-time settings for the Envoypart of the installation, i.e. the xDS client/data planeand associated resources, including things like the workloadtype to use (DaemonSet or Deployment), node placement constraintsfor the pods, and various options for the Envoy service. (see [below for nested schema](#nestedatt--spec--envoy))
+- `envoy` (Attributes) Envoy specifies deployment-time settings for the Envoy part of the installation, i.e. the xDS client/data plane and associated resources, including things like the workload type to use (DaemonSet or Deployment), node placement constraints for the pods, and various options for the Envoy service. (see [below for nested schema](#nestedatt--spec--envoy))
-- `resource_labels` (Map of String) ResourceLabels is a set of labels to add to the provisioned Contour resources.Deprecated: use Gateway.Spec.Infrastructure.Labels instead.
-This field will beremoved in a future release.
+- `resource_labels` (Map of String) ResourceLabels is a set of labels to add to the provisioned Contour resources.
+Deprecated: use Gateway.Spec.Infrastructure.Labels instead.
+This field will be removed in a future release.
-- `runtime_settings` (Attributes) RuntimeSettings is a ContourConfiguration spec to be used whenprovisioning a Contour instance that will influence aspects ofthe Contour instance's runtime behavior. (see [below for nested schema](#nestedatt--spec--runtime_settings))
+- `runtime_settings` (Attributes) RuntimeSettings is a ContourConfiguration spec to be used when provisioning a Contour instance that will influence aspects of the Contour instance's runtime behavior. (see [below for nested schema](#nestedatt--spec--runtime_settings))

 <a id="nestedatt--spec--contour"></a>
 ### Nested Schema for `spec.contour`